raviqqe/stak/doc/src/content/docs/docker.md

   utilities.
 - How to run such Docker images on your local machine.

+By using the Docker images, you can try out Stak Scheme without building or installing it on your local machine.

 ## Docker images

 We provide several Docker images for Stak Scheme and its utilities.